Distribution of tree parameters by martingale approach

 \begin{thm}{(\cite[Theorem 1]{CDKK2008})} Let $H$ to be a given finite tree.
 Then the limiting distribution of the number of occurrences of $H$ (in the sense described above) in $\Tran$ is asymptotically normal with mean and variance asymptotically equivalent to $\mu n$ and $\sigma^2 n$, where $\mu>0$ and $\sigma^2\geq 0$ depend on the pattern $H$ and can be computed explicitly and algorithmically and can be represented as polynomials (with rational coefficients) in $1/e$. \end{thm}

 Janson~\cite{Janson2016} considers the subtree counts $\eta_H(T)$ defined differently.
 Set vertex $1$ to be a root of $T\in \Tset_n$.
 For any other vertex $v$, let $T_v$ be the subtree consisting of $v$ an all its descendants.
 Such subtrees are called \emph{fringe subtrees}.
 The parameter $\eta_H(T)$ equals the number of fringe subtrees isomorphic to $H$ (with a root).
-For example, the tree $T$ on Figure \ref{F:patterns} contains only one path with three vertices (rooted at end vertex), namely $T[\{1,3,6\}]$.
-The induced path on vertices $1$, $5$, $8$ is not counted since it is not a fringe subtree.
-Janson~\cite{Janson2016} proved the following result about joint asymptotic normality for several such subtree counts. \begin{thm}{(\cite[Corollary 1.4]{CDKK2008})} Let $\Tran^{\rm GW}_n$ be a conditioned Galton--Watson tree of order $n$ with offspring distribution $\xi$, where $\E[\xi] = 1$ and $0 < \sigma^2 := \Var [\xi] <\infty$.
+For example, the tree $T$ on Figure \ref{F:patterns} contains only one path with three vertices (rooted at end vertex), namely $T[\{3,6,13\}]$.
+In particular, the induced paths $T[\{1,5,8\}]$ and $T[\{1,3,6\}]$ are not counted since they are not fringe subtrees.
+Janson~\cite{Janson2016} proved the following result about joint asymptotic normality for several such subtree counts. \begin{thm}{(\cite[Corollary 1.8]{Janson2016})} Let $\Tran^{\rm GW}_n$ be a conditioned Galton--Watson tree of order $n$ with offspring distribution $\xi$, where $\E[\xi] = 1$ and $0 < \sigma^2 := \Var [\xi] <\infty$.